PARENT HANDBOOK

 SOCKS:

 When it is cold we recommend wool or wool-blend thermal socks.
 We highly recommend SmartWool.
 Don’t forget extras in the backpack!
+Some parents like to double-up on socks, but just make sure they are not too tight on your child's feet, as that can be counterintuitive if the tightness reduces their circulation and makes their feet colder!

 HEAD & NECK:

 A well-fitting wool or fleece hat is best.
 Preferably with ear flaps.
 Please do not rely on hoods.
 A neck warmer is preferable to a scarf so they don't get tangled while playing.
-Consider using a wool or wool/silk blend balaclava during extra cold weather.

 MITTENS & GLOVES: